zedoul/dataextraction/README.md

 1. sudo apt update

-2. sudo apt install zsh vim git
+2. sudo apt install zsh vim git wget

 3. sudo ubuntu-drivers autoinstall

+   You may need to install kernel source, e.g. sudo apt install nvidia-kernel-source-470 to make sure initramfs has installed as it is supposed

 4. reboot